hadley/recipes/recipes/cakes/raisin-cake-spicy-syrup.md

 * Pinch of cinnamon, ground cloves & nutmeg

 Cream butter and sugar.
 Add eggs one at a time and mix well.
 Dissolve baking soda in cold water and add with remaining ingredients.
 Beat thoroughly for a few minutes.
 Turn into well greased cake tin and bake at 180C for 55 minutes.

+Time: 85 minutes
+Source: The Victorian Kitchen Book of Cakes and Cookies, page 27